yshmarov/yshmarov.github.io/_posts/2024-01-27-gem-ferrum-generate-pdf.md

 ![Ferrum page turned into PDF](/assets/images/ferrum-page-pdf.png)

-Or downloads it as PDF ⤵️
+Or downloads it as PDF 📄

-YAROYARO

-Or saves it as a screenshot ⤵️
+Or saves it as a screenshot 🖼️

-YAROYARO

 Let's try to make it work